NamitBhutani/IEEE-Inductions-2022/README.md

 # ARDROID-RAS
-Room Automation System with Arduino &amp; Android
+Room Automation System with Arduino and Android may god bless me.....